Celebrating Halloween in New Jersey is spooktastic!

 Drive thru a unique Halloween light display in New Jersey

 The Skylands Stadium Jack O’ Lantern experience is one of the newest Halloween activities in New Jersey.
-Thanks to our partnership with Chevrolet a few weeks ago we were able to experience it for ourselves.
+Thanks to our partnership with Chevrolet last year we were able to experience it for ourselves.

 While the drive thru Jack O’ Lantern experience takes about 15 – 20 minutes, you’ll need to arrive at about 15 minutes before your reservation to get in line.
 Allow for additional time if you want to take advantage of the carnival.
 Guests can visit the carnival either before or after their drive through the Jack O’ Lantern experience.
 Learn more and get tickets at the Skylands Stadium website.